-We tend to think of the internet as a modern invention.
-And, while it’s true it doesn’t have a long and illustrious history, it’s actually older than you might think.
+We tend to think of the Internet as a modern invention.
+And, while it’s true it doesn’t have a long and illustrious history, it’s older than you might think.
 Developed initially by the Baby Boomer generation, the net is not as incomprehensible to the elderly as you might think.
 We can see that from the official statistics.
-Did you know, for example, that elderly internet access tends to be daily for seniors over the age of 65?
+Did you know, for example, that seniors‘ Internet access tends to be daily for seniors over the age of 65?

-Boomers are very interested in the internet as a source of information.
-Around 82% of this group use it to get more information on a variety of topics.
-Your typical Baby Boomer spends around 27 hours a week online.
-So, if you thought you could relax on the internet, take note – your granny might as well have the skills required to stalk you!
+Boomers are very interested in the Internet as a source of information.
+In fact, around 85% of this group use the Internet.
+About 51% of Baby Boomers spend approximately 15 hours a week online.
+So, if you thought you could relax on the Internet, take note—your granny might as well have the skills required to stalk you.